snipe/snipe-it/README.md

 It is built on [Laravel 5.5](http://laravel.com).

-Snipe-IT is actively developed and we're [releasing quite frequently](https://github.com/snipe/snipe-it/releases). ([Check out the live demo here](https://snipeitapp.com/demo/).)
+Snipe-IT is actively developed and we [release quite frequently](https://github.com/snipe/snipe-it/releases). ([Check out the live demo here](https://snipeitapp.com/demo/).)

 __This is web-based software__.
 This means there is no executable file (aka no .exe files), and it must be run on a web server and accessed through a web browser.
 It runs on any Mac OSX, flavor of Linux, as well as Windows, and we have a [Docker image](https://snipe-it.readme.io/docs/docker) available if that's what you're into.